karilint/mammalbase/documentation/deploy.md

 ```bash
 ssh ubuntu@*staging*.mammalbase.net -i mammalbase-staging-key.pem
 ```
-You can get password and key from kari
+You can get password and key from Kari.

 ### Seeing logs